-They say employees are your biggest asset, but what should you do when they become your biggest threat?
+They say employees are your biggest asset, but what should you do when they become your biggest risk?

 Not all attacks on your data’s security are external.